Obtaining a Driving Licence in Germany

 There are various websites, In order to prepare for the theory test, you can use websites like www.lehrboegen.de or www.fuehrerschein-bestehen.de which offer exercises in various languages.
 In addition, you can use apps and other online tools.
 Few of these apps come for free, so it is best to ask your driving instructor for learning materials.

 If you have passed the theory exam, you can take the driving test.
-It often takes between 30 and 45 minutes, during which you have to demonstrate your ability to drive.
+It often takes between 50 and 60 minutes, during which you have to demonstrate your ability to complete specified driving tasks (roundabouts, highways. etc.).
 The examiner usually sits in the back seat.
 They will assess your driving for safety, competence and calmness.
 Your instructor will sit next to you, so they take control in case of an emergency.

-If you don’t pass the exam on the first go, you can repeat it three times after two-week intervals.
-There is no limit to the number of times you can repeat the exam, but the intervals will become longer after your third unsuccessful attempt.
+If you don’t pass the exam on the first go, you can repeat it after 2 weeks.
+There is no limit to the number of times you can repeat the exam.

-Drivers who have had their driving licence for less than two years (probationary period) and drivers who are under the age of 21 are not allowed to drink alcohol at all when behind the wheel.
+Drivers who have had their licence for less than 2 years (probationary period) and drivers under the age of 21 are not allowed to drink alcohol at all when they are behind the wheel.
 If they drive under the influence of alcohol, their probationary period will be extended.
-You also have to pay a fine of at least €250, get a penalty point and have to attend follow-up training.
+They must also pay a fine of at least €250, will receive a penalty point and have to attend a refresher course.

 You can find a list of traffic fines on the “Bußgeldkatalog – BkatV”, but the wording of the catalogue is quite challenging to comprehend.
 Find an extract of the most common violations and fines on www.bussgeld-info.de.